The Power of Tea Breaks for Well-Being

 Stress affects many people daily, impacting both mind and body.
 Taking a tea break provides a moment to step away from tasks and reset your focus.
 The ritual of brewing and sipping tea encourages mindfulness, which helps calm the nervous system.

-Mindful breathing: While drinking tea, focusing on the aroma and warmth encourages deep, slow breaths, which lower heart rate and reduce anxiety.
+Mindful breathing: While drinking tea, focusing on the aroma and warmth encourages deep, slow breaths.
+This practice lowers heart rate and reduces anxiety.

-Physical pause: Standing or sitting quietly during a tea break interrupts continuous work, giving muscles a chance to relax.
+Physical pause: Standing or sitting quietly during a tea break interrupts continuous work.
+This gives your muscles a chance to relax.

-Comforting routine: The familiar act of making tea can create a sense of stability and comfort, which helps ease tension.
+Comforting routine: The familiar act of making tea creates a sense of stability and comfort, which helps ease tension.

 Studies show that even brief moments of mindfulness can lower cortisol levels, the hormone linked to stress.
 Incorporating tea breaks into your day can make a noticeable difference in how you handle pressure.